jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/01-Background.md

    a) From the azure portal, search for azure synapse analytics resource and provision a synapse workspace (say (collegename)(group#)synapsews).
 Ensure that you make a note of the passwords for SQL server login for future references.

-   b) Once the synapse workspace is created, provision a SQL DW Pool with 100 DWU capacity.
+   b) Once the synapse workspace is created, provision a Dedicated SQL Pool (DataWarehouse) with 100 DWU capacity.

 2. **Ingest the data from Azure SQL DB and Cosmos DB into Azure Data Lake using ADF:**